vinstic-myshell/myshell-doc-en/roadmap.md

 <summary>Shell As Service</summary>

-Underlying capabilities are open and can be embedded in any third-party application
+Underlying capabilities open, can be embedded in any third-party application

 </details>